dylan-small/GT-Signup-Public/README.md

 ```
 python signup.py
 ```
 #### This program works by finding certain HTML elements by their XPath value, which can be done using simple loops and conditionals.
+Once these elements are found, the selenium library can input strings into text boxes, click on buttons, and many more, making HTTP POST useless, although I still used HTTP GET.
 The selenium library makes it very easy to navigate the web, and along with the Twilio API, can be a great pair for making fun Python Scripts like this one.
 Thanks to this, I got the Linear Algebra professor I wanted!
 (Shoutout to Dr. Mayer)